Sporting Group Records

 - From 1928-1931, there was only one breed class offered, Retrievers, with separate judging for each of the different Retrievers.
 Only one dog was selected as Best Retriever to go forward to the Sporting Group.

 - From 1932-37, Labrador Retrievers and Golden Retrievers were judged separately; Flat-Coated Retrievers and Curly-Coated Retrievers were judged together as Retrievers.
 One Labrador, one Golden, and one Retriever each went forward to the Sporting Group.

-- Beginning in 1938, the Curly and Flat-Coated Retrievers were separated so that four different Retriever breed winners (Golden, Labrador, Flat-Coated and Curly-Coated) went forward to the group.
+- Beginning in 1938, the Curly and Flat-Coated Retrievers were separated so that four different Retriever breed winners (Golden, Labrador, Flat-Coated, and Curly-Coated) went forward to the group.

 According to Bea Smith Brown’s book The English Springer Spaniel in America (1970), in the late 1800’s and early 1900’s, “…most spaniels were unclassified and unclassifiable.”
-In those days, size was usually the only factor in determining in which class a Spaniel would be entered.
+In those days, the size was usually the only factor in determining in which class a Spaniel would be entered.

 During this time, dogs that would later come to be known as English Springer Spaniels, Sussex Spaniels, and Field Spaniels were probably all shown as Field Spaniels because of their size (over 28 lbs.).
 However, while the colors listed with the individual entries give some indication of this, there is no definitive evidence as such.